AmasaDelano/dungeon-land/markdown/06_05_Paladin.md

 **You start with these moves:**

-### Lay on Hands \(CHA\)
+### Lay on Hands

-When you **touch someone, skin to skin, and pray for their well-being**, roll+CHA. ✴On a 10+ you heal 1d8 damage or remove one disease. ✴On a 7–9, they are healed, but the damage or disease is transferred to you.
+When you **touch someone else, skin to skin, and pray for their well-being**, roll+CHA. ✴On a 10+ you heal 1d8 damage or remove one disease. ✴On a 7–9, they are healed, but the damage or disease is transferred to you.

 ### Armored